TilmanNeumann/java-math-library/README.md

 ## Remarks

-The quadratic sieve is still missing a good small factor test algorithm like ECM.
+The quadratic sieve is still lacking the integration of ECM when it would be useful.
-So it will be quite efficient for inputs having few small factors (in particular semiprimes), but not when the number of small prime factors is large.
+So it will be quite efficient only for inputs having few small factors (in particular semiprimes), but not when the number of small prime factors is large.

 ## Authors

- **Tilman Neumann** - *Initial work*
+ **Tilman Neumann**

 ## License